ahmadhadidi/spectre-bot/README.md

 * Visualizations
 * Data store for customized querying per user
 * Docker (if needed)
+* Better control of switching the bot on and off

 # 1 - Setup
 This section goes through the setup process, it is split into two sections, one to be done once (per linux install) and the other to be done everytime when the chatbot application is ran.